-You can decrease the time of each nursing session, or skip one entirely.
-Be sure to provide your toddler with plenty of attention while weaning, so the emotional effect isn’t as extreme.
+Instead, gradually shorten the length of each of your nursing sessions, or skip one entirely every few days.
+And remember, your child has gotten used to the closeness and proximity, so it’s important to provide him with plenty of attention while weaning, says Jennifer Ritchie, IBCLC, author of I Make Milk, What’s Your Superpower?
 Remember, breastfeeding is far more than nourishment; your child also enjoys your closeness and proximity when you’re breastfeeding.
 After you’ve successfully eliminated one feeding — it will probably take at least a few days — try cutting out another.

-Your toddler is curious and easily distractible?
-(Yeah, ours too.)
-That can work in your favor.
+Your toddler is curious and easily distractible, and that can work in your favor.
 If she’s in your lap during a feeding, let her go and button up.
 Keep her distracted with a toy or story.
 The first steps of weaning really can be that easy.

 Many moms find that if they simply don’t suggest breastfeeding, they can successfully skip a feeding here and there.
-Don’t sit in the usual chair you would sit in to nurse, and keep her busy during that time.
-Plan some extra play sessions, or head outside — it’ll take both your minds off breastfeeding and the fact that you’re together will mean you’re still bonding, despite not nursing.
+Try not sitting in the usual chair you would sit in to nurse, and instead plan some extra play sessions during that time or head outside.
+It’ll take both your minds off breastfeeding, and the fact that you’re spending time together will mean you’re still bonding, despite not nursing.

 Concentrate on daytime first

-You’ll probably find it a lot easier to cut out daytime feedings than evening feedings.
-During the day, your toddler is busy and her mind is occupied.
-At night, she’s come to expect a cuddle session and breast milk before she goes to bed.
-So start by cutting back on daytime feedings.
-The before-bed feeding is usually the last to go.
+You’ll find it easier to cut out the daytime feedings before the evening ones.
+During the day, your toddler is busy and his mind is occupied.
+At night, he’s probably come to expect cuddles and breast milk before bed, so try to make the nighttime feeding the last to go.

 Going fast?
 Get guidance